Wondering about the weight of your new Frenchie? Both male and female Frenchie’s weight slightly differs from each other.

 We all love our doggos and know that sometimes they deserve a treat.
 However, store-bought treats are not so healthy for your doggo when you are trying to manage their weight problems.

 Give them some really healthy food like Carrots, Apple slices, Watermelon (make sure that you remove the seeds).

-Proteins- makes the body fit and repairs all the damaged tissues
+- Proteins- makes the body fit and repair all the damaged tissues

-Fats- provide energy and ensures that the body is in good condition
+- Fats- provide energy and ensure that the body is in good condition

 Frenchies are the greatest bundle of joys and the cutest little creature one can have.
 Frenchie’s parents would want their little doggo to be with them for as long as possible.
 Hence, it is important to see that your fluffy Frenchie maintains a healthy weight.